sepulworld/dynamic-dns-digital-ocean/README.md

 ### Docker Compose

-Update docker compose with your Digital Token and run
+Update docker compose with your Digital Token and your domains to keep up to date.

 ```
 docker-compose up -d